 For more information on these disclosures, please visit the TCFD website.

 Through Greenstone’s award-winning Frameworks module, organisations can meet the reporting requirements of global sustainability reporting frameworks.
 These include GRI Standards, CDP, UNGC, TCFD, SDGs and many leading financial exchange reporting schemes around the world including SGX, JSE SI, DJSI and FTSE4Good.

 You can define unique question sets from these frameworks based on their relevance and materiality to your organisation.
 Data and supporting information is then collected across the organisation before being consolidated into internal and external reporting templates as required.

-Greenstone’s Frameworks module, part of its Enterprise sustainability software, has a TCFD tool to enable users to monitor Management Information and collect, analyse and report site-level climate change risks and opportunities.
+Greenstone’s Frameworks module, part of its Enterprise ESG software, has a TCFD tool to enable users to monitor Management Information and collect, analyse and report site-level climate change risks and opportunities.
 It also has award-winning framework mapping functions to be able to link SASB and TCFD content to other industry or company-specific frameworks (e.g. SDGs, UNGC, UNPRI).